bhaptics/tact-simhub/README.md

-# bHaptics SimHub Plugin README
+# bHaptics SimHub Plugin
+This is a SimHub plugin for [bHaptics devices](https://bhap.it/43z0cOb)

 ## Prerequisites
 * [bHaptics Player](https://bhap.it/42eQG0l) (v2.5.6.72 or higher)